apache/spark/docs/sql-ref-syntax-ddl-create-table-like.md

 ### Description

 The `CREATE TABLE` statement defines a new table using the definition/metadata of an existing table or view.
+And we copied from the source table are storage(inputFormat, outputFormat, serde, compressed, properties), schema, provider, partitionColumnNames, bucketSpec, tblproperties by default.

 ### Syntax